dopefishh/praatalign/README.md

 - Praat
 - HCopy and HVite (binaries included might not work on all systems, optionally put your own compiled binaries in the bin folder before installing).
+- Optionally you need dot to compile pdf's from the generated dot file.
+Dot is a binary from the GraphViz package.

 ##### installation
 Automatic installation: